MBBS in Philippines

 About the Philippines

 The Philippines is an island country in Southeast Asia in the western Pacific Ocean.
 It is an archipelago consisting of more than 7,000 islands and islets lying about 500 miles (800 km) off the coast of Vietnam.
 Manila is the capital, but nearby Quezon City is the country’s most-populous city.
 Both are part of the National Capital Region (Metro Manila), located on Luzon, the largest island.
 The second largest island of the Philippines is Mindanao, in the southeast.
-Nearby countries are Taiwan, Singapore, Malaysia, China, Indonesia, and Singapore.
+Nearby countries are Taiwan, Singapore, Malaysia, China, and Indonesia.
 The Philippines is the world’s 12th most populous country with a population of 100 million.
 The Philippines is the 3rd largest English-speaking country in the World.
 95% of the population speaks English which is the official language.
 20,000+ foreign students go there each year for education in Engineering, Medical, Dental, Nursing, Management, English, etc.

 The Capital city of Manila is a megacity with over 20 million population.
 Cultural influences are from Spain, the US, Hindu & Islam.
 The Philippines was part of the Hindu Java Kingdom in the 13th Century.
 In the 14th century, Islam came.
 From the 15th-18th century it was ruled by Spain; followed by America with a brief period of Japanese occupation in World War II.
 The dominant religion is Catholic Christianity with 93% of the country following it.
 A Hindu Temple and Gurudwara are located in Manila.
 The Embassy of India is located in Makati, Metro Manila – a distance of just 2.40 km. from the AMA School of Medicine.